nate42272/dotfiles/README.md

 This is also assuming that you don't already have DWM set up.
 If you do, you know what to fuckin do

-1. Move programs/dwm to wherever you want DWM to reside, it doesn't really matter
+1. Move programs/dwm to wherever you want DWM to reside, it doesn't really matter.
+Also, install any nerdfont to be able to see the battery icon.
+I reccomend IBM Plex.

 2. CD into dwm, and `sudo make clean install`